hamzaimtiaz-20/Marek-Bike-Sales-Insights/README.md

 - Upsell Premium Services: With a doubled customer base in 2022, there is a greater opportunity to upsell premium services or features.
 Introduce perks or promotions to increase the average revenue per customer or convert more customers to registered users.

 ## Dashboard
-The dashboard can be found in Power BI Public here.
+The dashboard can be found and downloaded in the repository files ("Bike Sales Dashboard.pbix).
 This dashboard enables users to filter by year, season, and customer segment and focuses on trends and values in profit and revenue.

 ![3  final dashboard](https://github.com/user-attachments/assets/d62a2abd-2acb-44ea-a213-a87c04393569)